iBurnApp/iBurn-Android/README.md

 * Make map view on detail screen slightly smaller
 * Show Playa location below camp/art relation link on Events detail view

+## Updating data
+If bundled tiles are updated, you can change MapProvider.MBTILE_DESTINATION to force all upgrades to copy the bundled tiles.

+Put bundled database in `./iBurn/main/assets/databases`, make sure DBWrapper filename is up to date, and bump version to force a dump-and-recopy.

 ## Releasing
 Make sure you've: